FarronF/limerick-council-meetings/meetings/2024/02/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th January 2024.md

 **Against the proposal:**

-Councillors Keary, Sheahan and Teskey.---
+Councillors Keary, Sheahan and Teskey.
+---
 5

 The voting result was tied with 3 for and 3 against the proposal, as there was an equality